lodiajames/airbnblisting/README.md

 ### TITLE
-A data analysis project [Airbnb listings in New York City] using sql and tableau.
+Analysing New York City Airbnb Listings Trends and Insights using sql and tableau.

 ### Table of Content
 - [Project Overview](#project-overview)